 Visitor Tip: Most venues and hotels in Detroit charge for parking especially if you are staying by the Riverwalk (very popular) expect to budget at least $30-$50 per day for parking.
 If you are from a big city then you may expect to take public transportation, which they do have, but be mindful they may not operate like the bigger cities Chicago and NYC.
 Because our schedule was so packed and full of activities I couldn’t chance the bus to get us to our destinations on time so we passed on trying out Detroit’s buses.
 (I’m currently working on the blog post reviewing some of the places we went on our trip and our total agenda.)

 We left out the hotel around 9 to hit the city.
 Our first stop was the MGM Grand Detroit.
 We walked around for a while and then did some light gambling.
 Dennis won a round on the Blackjack game and bought us dinner with his winnings.
+Can you believe that it was only a couple of years ago that he asked “what is blackjack” and now he is going around winning games at every chance he gets?
+He is simply unbelievable, but at least we got dinner out of it.
 LOL.
 I didn’t hit anything and after my $20 was gone I was done.
+I told Dennis that with luck like his, VN88 is it the best to play for his skill level and he should give it a go online.

 Our time down there was so EPIC!
 We were driving around the city like we owned the place.
 We had a blast exploring Detroit.
 I can’t say it enough Subaru outdone themselves with the Crosstrek and I am praying that I can get one of these for my family this year.
 It’s a perfect fit with the right price tag with a load of luxury included.
 If you are currently in the market for a crossover vehicle I suggest you check out the Crosstrek!